The Spider and the Fly

 To solve this puzzle, it helps to cut out pieces of graph paper representing the walls, ceiling, and floor and lay them flat to create a net of the room.

-Here is a of a net of the room, with a white dot representing the spider and a black dot representing the fly.
+Here is a net of the room, with a white dot representing the spider and a black dot representing the fly.
 I excluded one of the long walls because the spider doesn't need to crawl on both of them.

 Answer